Pokemon (Old) White (GBA)

 • Begin a traditional Gym-style journey

-Soon after, Professor Oak himself tasks you with collecting Pokémon data, forcing you to travel the region alongside your rival.
-During your journey, you encounter Team Aqua, who are pursuing the mythical Pokémon Celebi for mysterious reasons.
+Soon after, Professor Oak tasks you with collecting Pokémon data, forcing you to travel the region alongside your rival.
+During your journey, you encounter Team Aqua, who are pursuing the mythical Pokémon Celebi for unknown reasons.

 Key Features